 Dentures are not a one-size-fits-all solution.
 They can be customized to replace a single tooth, a few teeth, or all the teeth in your upper or lower jaw.
 The two main categories are full and partial dentures.
 A full denture is used when all teeth in an arch are missing.
 A partial denture is a great option if you still have some healthy natural teeth remaining.
 It fills in the gaps and typically uses small clasps that discreetly hold onto your existing teeth for support, preventing them from shifting over time.

-Could Dentures Be Your Best Option?
+Could Dentures Be Your Best Fit?

 Dentures might be the ideal choice for you, especially if you have significant bone loss in your jaw.
 Unlike dental implants, which require sufficient bone density for support, dentures can work for patients who may not be candidates for implant surgery.
 If you’re looking for a solution that is quicker and more budget-friendly at the outset, dentures are a strong contender.
 The best way to know for sure is to discuss your specific situation with a professional.
 Our expert team can assess your oral health and help you understand all your options.